akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 *It is amazing how quickly you can turn around when you want to disappear.*

 Beatrice pressed her back against the oak door, her face burning.
 Through the crack she heard Harold’s dry, rasping voice:
-“You’re holding it like a scythe.
-A poor one.”
+“You’re holding it like a scythe—a poor one.”

 A pause.
 Then Godfrey, strained:
 “The knights said I had adequate form.”

 Harold snorted.
-“Adequate.
-That’s the word for a horse that won’t throw you – and nothing else worth praising.”
+“Adequate—that’s the word for a horse that won’t throw you — and nothing else worth praising.”

 Beatrice risked a glance and opened the door.